Catrovitch/Cyber-Security-Base-Project-1/README.md

 - Flaw 5: Security Misconfiguration.
 Specifically: Default accounts and their passwords are still enabled and unchanged.
   - Solution: Default test accounts with very simple passwords have not been removed.

+- Flaw 6: Csrf vulnerability.
+This is not present in the OWASP top 10 list, but is still a vulnerabiltiy.
+The reason that this is not found on the list is that many modern frameworks take care of this automatically.
+I must admit I really struggled to cause this flaw, and really what I did was just exempted it with a function which can be used for that reason.

+Sollution: Don’t exempt it.
 ## Installing Instructions

 - Clone the repository to your local machine